-What is browser caching?
+What is Browser Caching?

 GTMetrix will show in report whether you are already using browser cache or not and also lot of other issues if any.
-When we analysed our this website first time, gtmetrix report shown us that we were not using browser cache as seen in below report,
+When we analyzed our this website first time, gtmetrix report shown us that we were not using browser cache as seen in below report,

 Leverage benefits of browser caching by modifying .htaccess